TWO church wardens single-handedly repaired a condemned church spire for the benefit of the community.

 It may have been hard work but Roger said they enjoyed every bit of it.

 "It was a lot of fun I must say, we are very proud of it."

-And not content with just the spire, the resourceful duo, nicknamed Dodgy Rog and Skip, are already planning more repairs in the church and are also hoping to fundraise to repair the stone work on the church roof.
+And not content with just the spire, the resourceful duo, nicknamed Dodgy Rog and Skip, are already planning more repairs in the church and are also hoping to fundraise to repair the stone work on

 "The whole purpose of all these projects is to keep the church in a good state of repair for future generations.
 We can only do that with donations," added David.

 Donations can be made out to St John's Church, Slimbridge.